puli/twig-extension/README.md

 echo $twig->render('/acme/blog/views/show.html.twig');
 ```

-Read [Puli at a Glance] if you want to learn more about Puli.
+Read [the Puli documentation] if you want to learn more about Puli.

 Authors
 -------